kdudka/aegis/README.md

 * **Component Intelligence:** Generate a component information 'card'.

 ## Context
-Feature analysis requires 'context' beyond that contained by any specific llm model.
+Feature analysis requires 'context' beyond that contained by any specific LLM model.

 We provide 'out of the box' integrations providing security context with the following: